fluiddyn/fluidsim/doc/examples/forcing_anisotropic_3d/toro2022/README.md

 ## nh = 896 (t_end = 40)

-The resolution is multiplied by 1.4 and the hyperviscosity in decreased by 3.07.
+The resolution is multiplied by 1.4 and the hyperviscosity is decreased by 3.07.

 | N            | 10            | 20            | 40             |
 |--------------|---------------|---------------|----------------|